Monsta X: Awards and achievements

 Monsta X had won numerous awards, both in South Korea and internationally.
-They earned their first-ever weekly music program win on November 14, 2017 with their single "Dramarama" on The Show, while their first-ever weekly public broadcast music program win on November 2, 2018 with their single "Shoot Out" on Music Bank.
-The group also achieved a career high for number of music program wins, a total of five trophies, with their single "Rush Hour".
+They earned their first-ever weekly music program win on The Show, with their single "Dramarama" on November 14, 2017, while their first-ever weekly public broadcast music program win on Music Bank, with their single "Shoot Out" on November 2, 2018.
+The group also reached a career high for number of music program wins, a total of five trophies, with their single "Rush Hour".

 Monsta X won sixteen Bonsang (main prize) and one Daesang (grand prize) awards from various year-end award shows.
 They also won the "Represent Song of the Year" at the APAN Music Awards in 2020.

-In 2019, Monsta X received a Minister of Culture, Sports and Tourism Commendation at the Korean Popular Culture and Arts Awards for their contribution to the development of South Korea's contemporary pop culture and arts.
+In 2019, Monsta X received a Minister of Culture, Sports and Tourism Commendation at the Korean Popular Culture and Arts Awards, in honor for their contribution to the development of South Korea's contemporary pop culture and arts.

 Monsta X landed a spot on Billboard's Social 50 of the 2010s, which ranked the most active musical artists on the world's leading social networking services in a decade.

 Other ventures

 Ambassadorship

 In December 2015, Monsta X was appointed as the seventh promotional ambassadors for the Girl Scouts Korea, and will participate in various activities, such as various events and newsletters of the Korea Girl Scouts Federation.

 In May 2017, the group had been appointed as the ambassadors for Gyeonggi Youth Phone 1388, a customized counseling service that allows anyone including teenagers, parents, and teachers, to consult on youth issues 24 hours a day, 365 days a year through the phone and the internet, will engage in the activities, such as shooting posters and appearing in videos to promote Youth Call 1388 for the next one year.

-In May 2018, Monsta X attended the largest urban cultural festival C-Festival 2018 as their official ambassadors for its promotion, held by the Ministry of Foreign Affairs, Embassy of Thailand (Embassy of the Republic of Korea), Gangnam-gu, Korea International Trade Association, and COEX MICE Cluster Committee, hosted by COEX and WTC Seoul.
+In May 2018, Monsta X attended the largest urban cultural festival C-Festival 2018 as its public relations ambassador for promotion, held by the Ministry of Foreign Affairs, Embassy of Thailand (Embassy of the Republic of Korea), Gangnam-gu, Korea International Trade Association, and COEX MICE Cluster Committee, hosted by COEX and WTC Seoul.

 In September 2019, it was announced that they had partnered with TogetherBand to become ambassadors for the United Nations' Goal 16, in promoting just, peaceful, and inclusive societies, one of the 17 Sustainable Development Goals that address global challenges from poverty to inequality.

 In September 2020, Monsta X was announced to be participating in the "Visit Cultural Heritage Campaign", a campaign to promote the traditional Korean culture through tours of the South Korea's UNESCO World Heritage Sites, through the joint program Korean Heritage Travelog on YouTube, in cooperation with Seo Kyung-duk, a famous Korean promoter who teaches at Sungshin Women's University.
 In December, the group was announced as the ambassadors for the 19th International Anti-Corruption Conference, which was hosted in Seoul, will be in charge of promoting through appearing in promotional posters and banner advertisements, as well as participating in the integrity campaign.